-This advisory "say on pay" vote gives our stockholders the opportunity to express their views on the compensation we pay to our named executive officers, which at this time is solely limited to our partially dedicated Chief Financial Officer and our partially dedicated Chief Accounting Officer, as disclosed in this Proxy Statement.
-The Board believes that the current compensation of our partially dedicated Chief Financial Officer and our partially dedicated Chief Accounting Officer provides fair compensation designed to retain and motivate them and properly aligns their interests with those of our stockholders.
+This advisory "say on pay" vote gives our stockholders the opportunity to express their views on the compensation we pay to our named executive officers, which at this time is solely limited to our Chief Financial Officer and our Chief Accounting Officer, as disclosed in this Proxy Statement pursuant to Item 402 of Regulation S-K, which includes the "Compensation Discussion and Analysis" section, the compensation tables, the narrative discussion and any related material disclosed in this Proxy Statement.
+This vote is not intended to address any specific item of compensation, but rather the overall compensation we pay to our named executive officers and the policies and practices described in this Proxy Statement.
+The Board believes that the current compensation of our Chief Financial Officer and our Chief Accounting Officer provides fair compensation designed to retain and motivate them and properly aligns their interests with those of our stockholders.

-For these reasons, the Board recommends that our stockholders vote in favor of the following resolution:
+For these reasons, the Board unanimously recommends that our stockholders vote in favor of the following resolution:

-"Resolved, that our stockholders approve, on an advisory basis, the compensation we pay to our Company's named executive officers, which in this case is our partially dedicated Chief Financial Officer and our partially dedicated Chief Accounting Officer, as disclosed in this Proxy Statement pursuant to the compensation disclosure rules of the SEC, including the "Compensation Discussion and Analysis" section and the compensation tables."
+"Resolved, that the Company's stockholders hereby approve, on a non-binding, advisory basis, the compensation paid by the Company to its named executive officers, as disclosed in this Proxy Statement for the 2023 Annual Meeting of Stockholders pursuant to Item 402 of Regulation S-K, including the "Compensation Discussion and Analysis" section, the compensation tables, the narrative discussion and any related material disclosed in such Proxy Statement."